mr-possible/mr-possible/README.md

 * [Twitter (don't know why does this matter)](https://twitter.com/DaveSambhav)

-_Anyone up for a quick game of chess ?_
+:chess_pawn: _Anyone up for a quick game of chess ?_